“Embracing our values today… to be a successful part of the world tomorrow!”

 We aim for a high quality geography curriculum which should inspire in pupils a curiosity and fascination about the world and its people.
 Our teaching equips pupils with knowledge about places and people; resources in the environment; physical and human processes; formation and use of landscapes.
 We also want children to develop geographical skills: collecting and analysing data; using maps, globes, aerial photographs and digital mapping to name and identify countries, continents and oceans; and communicating information in a variety of ways.
 We want children to enjoy and love learning about geography by gaining this knowledge and skills, not just through experiences in the classroom, but also with the use of fieldwork and educational visits.

 We scaffold our children’s learning through the school by helping them to progress in different skills at three level: apprentice, competent and expert whereby the level of support given and the amount of creativity and deeper thinking is adapted in order to help them to meet the objectives.
-We use resources to scaffold learning to ensure that all children have the opportunity to be successful.
 This is apparent both across the whole school approach and also within each academic year.

 Below are examples from each year group where children will have the opportunity to use their English and mathematical skills within geography: